15 Phylogenomics

 ~5800 years BP (HPD 95%: ~8000-4500 years BP)

 It is a good practice to assess if the genetic sequences that we analyse do indeed behave like molecular clocks before trying to estimate a time tree (i.e. we should have done this before the actual BEAST2 analysis).
-A classic way to assess the temporal signal of a dataset is the root-to-tip regression.
-The rationale of the root-to-tip regression is to verify that the oldest a sequence is, the closer it should be to the root in a (rooted) substitution tree because there was less time for substitution to accumulate.
-In other words, their should be a correlation between sample age and distance to the root, which we can assess using a linear regression (root-to-tip regression).
-This can be done using the program TempEst:
+A classic way to assess the temporal signal of a dataset is the root-to-tip regression (Rambaut et al. 2016).
+The rationale of the root-to-tip regression is to verify that the older a sequence is, the closer it should be to the root in a (rooted) substitution tree because there was less time for substitution to accumulate.
+In other words, there should be a correlation between sample age and distance to the root, which we can assess using a linear regression (root-to-tip regression).
+This can be done using the program TempEst: 1.
+Open TempEst

-1. open TempEst by typing tempest & and load the rooted ML tree that we produced previously (you should have saved it as “ML_tree_rooted.tre”)
+1. Load the rooted ML tree that we produced previously (you should have saved it as ML_tree_rooted.tre)

 Let’s clean up your working directory by removing all the data and output from this chapter.